-The Company has entered into Change-in-Control Agreements with the Chief Executive Officer, has Mr. Martino, and the Chief Financial Officer, Mr. Klein.
-The Agreements provide that upon termination of employment within 12 months following a Change of Control, as defined in the Agreements, either voluntarily for good reason or involuntarily without cause, the Company will pay the employee accrued and unpaid base salary, declared and unpaid incentive compensation and a severance payment equal the employee's highest annual base salary in effect within 12 months of termination multiplied by 2.99 for Mr. Martino and 1.00 for Mr. Klein.
+The Company has entered into Change-in-Control Agreements with Mr. Martino in July 2001, Mr. Palepu in June 2001, and Mssrs.
+Klein and Brandt in October 2000.
+The Agreements provide that upon termination of employment within 12 months following a Change of Control, as defined in the Agreements, either voluntarily for good reason or involuntarily without cause, the Company will pay the employee accrued and unpaid base salary, declared and unpaid incentive compensation and a severance payment equal the employee's highest annual base salary in effect within 12 months of termination multiplied by 2.99 for Mr. Martino and 1.00 for Mssrs.
+Klein, Palepu and Brandt.
 Each of the Agreements has a maximum term of three years.